Mharlin/better-testing-workshop/talking-points.md

 *** Better tests with less code ***

+** Presentation of subject and yourself **
+  - Post it exercise in pairs - 5 min
+    - What are your most common problems/irritations when testing?
-** Ask if everyone has sbt installed, if not ask them to install it during the presentation **
+  - In the conclusion of the workshop see how many of the things we have a better solution for ** Ask if everyone has sbt installed, if not ask them to install it during the presentation **

 ** What is property based testing ** (3 mins)